0xProject/0x-examples/gasless-v2-headless-example/README.md

 5. Check the trade status using `/gasless/status/{tradeHash}`

-This examples shows selling [USDC](https://basescan.org/address/0x833589fcd6edb6e08f4c7c32d4f71b54bda02913), a non-native, ERC-20 token, that supports Permit on Base to buy [WETH](https://basescan.org/token/0x4200000000000000000000000000000000000006) (a wrapped native token that does not support Permit).
-Since USDC, supports the Permit function, so we can perform a gasless approval.

-No prior token allowance has been set and approval is required.

 > [!WARNING]
 > This is a demo, and is not ready for production use.
 The code has not been audited and does not account for all error handling.
 Use at your own risk.